|

 for killing Rupert when in fact he tried to save him.

-In the present the mysterious lord shows up at the jail
+In the present the mysterious lord shows up at the prison

 with Alfred's daughter in order to finalize their deal: it